hedii/laravel-gelf-logger/README.md

             // used (currently this value is 32766) 'max_length' => null,

-            // Prefix for 'context' fields from the Monolog record (optional)
+            // This optional option determines the prefix for 'context' fields
-            // Default without prefix
-            'context_prefix' => null,
+            // from the Monolog record.
+Default is null (no context prefix) 'context_prefix' => null,

-            // Prefix for 'extra' fields from the Monolog record (optional)
+            // This optional option determines the prefix for 'extra' fields
-            // Default without prefix
-            'extra_prefix' => null,
+            // from the Monolog record.
+Default is null (no extra prefix) 'extra_prefix' => null,
         ],
     ],